react-native-modal/react-native-modal/README.md

 ### The modal background doesn't animate properly

 Are you sure you named the `isVisible` prop correctly?
+Make sure it is spelled correctly: `isVisible`, not `visible`.

 ### The modal doesn't change orientation